Biography of Rosemary Phillips, Singer/Songwriter

 Guests were often known to whisper in my ear, “You gonna sing ‘The Shrimp’ tonight?”
+(That's an old Elvis Presley song, believe it or not.)
 My picking up the guitar was a guaranteed boost to tips for all the waitresses on those evenings, and an excellent way for me to get out of washing dishes – by hand.
-Except for one night when Joan Crawford’s daughter came for dinner; I was so nervous I hid in the woods out back.
+Except for one night when Joan Crawford’s daughter came for dinner.
+I was so nervous I hid in the woods out back.
 I had lots of dishes to wash that night.

 Glo Ferrer - vocal coach

 At age 21, after my often-swollen tonsils were removed, I was invited to take singing lessons from Glo Ferrer in Toronto.
 I was in my fourth year at Ryerson at the time, taking interior design, so I didn’t take the singing too seriously – I mean, wasn’t I supposed to be an interior designer?
 So when Glo sent me off to audition for Godspell (1972) I guess I really didn’t have my heart in it.
 I was too shy, standing beside all those professionals, or should I say, those who became professionals, like Martin Short and Gilda Radner.
 I often wonder what life might have been like if I had been confident and taken it all more seriously.